-Additionally, even though most of our leases require tenants to pay their pro rata share of utilities, as well as a stated amount for operating expenses regardless of the expenses actually incurred at any Center, substantial inflationary pressures and increased operating costs may increase our exposure to rising property expenses and make it more difficult to maintain our historical cost controls at the Centers.
+Additionally, even though most of our leases require tenants to pay their pro rata share of utilities and real estate taxes, as well as a stated amount for operating expenses regardless of the expenses actually incurred at any Center, substantial inflationary pressures and increased operating costs may increase our exposure to rising property expenses, which would reduce our cash flows and profits, and make it more difficult to maintain our historical cost controls at the Centers.

 We have substantial debt that could affect our future operations.

-Our total outstanding loan indebtedness at December 31, 2022 was \$6.81 billion (consisting of \$4.4 billion of consolidated debt, less \$0.41 billion attributable to noncontrolling interests, plus \$2.82 billion of our pro rata share of mortgages and other notes payable on unconsolidated joint ventures).
+Our total outstanding loan indebtedness at December 31, 2023 was \$6.92 billion (consisting of \$4.23 billion of consolidated debt, less \$0.16 billion attributable to noncontrolling interests, plus \$2.85 billion of our pro rata share of mortgages and other notes payable on unconsolidated joint ventures).
 As a result of this substantial indebtedness, we are required to use a material portion of our cash flow to service principal and interest on our debt, which limits the amount of cash available for other business opportunities.
-Borrowing costs increased throughout 2022 and may continue to increase in the near-term as the Federal Reserve acts to address rising inflation and, as a result, borrowing costs on our outstanding floating-rate debt as well as on new and refinanced fixed-rate debt may be more expensive.
+Borrowing costs increased throughout 2022 and 2023 and may continue to increase in the near-term as the Federal Reserve continues to address rising inflation and, as a result, borrowing costs on our outstanding floating-rate debt as well as on new and refinanced fixed-rate debt has become more expensive and may continue to rise.
 We are subject to the risks normally associated with debt financing and increased borrowing costs, including the risk that our cash flow from operations will be insufficient to meet required debt service and that rising interest rates could adversely affect our debt service costs.